We Are Hiring: Social Media Post Captions and Examples

 2. Make it easy

-As we just discussed, catching a candidate’s attention is already a challenge.
+As we just discussed, catching a candidate’s attention is already challenging.
 Once you’ve accomplished that, don’t ask them to do more work.
-Make the steps required to get from your post to the job application as easy as possible.
+Make the steps from your post to the job application as easy as possible.

 Example: This help-wanted post from a hospital in Houston makes it super simple for interested candidates to take the next step.

-Not only do they offer three different job openings to consider, they include an individual link to each one, so the viewer doesn’t have to go searching on their website for the job they’re interested in.
+Not only do they offer three job openings to consider, they include an individual link to each one, so the viewer doesn’t have to search on their website for the job they’re interested in.
 They also make it easy for those who want to browse other openings by including a link to their general careers page.

-Example: Made In NYC details exactly what they need their new marketing and engagement program manager to do.
+Example: Made In NYC details precisely what they need their new marketing and engagement program manager to do.

 4. Call out desired skills

-You can also help candidates opt in or out of applying by using your caption to name the specific technical qualifications you seek.
+You can also help candidates decide whether to apply by using your caption to name the required technical qualifications.

 Example: “Graphic designer needed!
 Seeking creative candidates who are proficient in Adobe Illustrator and Photoshop.”